-When developing your electronic systems, try to ensure maximum possible integration of your complaints data with complaints data of organisations you fund or contract.
+When developing your electronic systems, try to ensure maximum possible integration of your complaint data with complaint data of organisations you fund or contract.
 This will help you monitor contract compliance and broader trends and issues.

 Principle 5 - Complaint handling should be supported by clear process guidance